gaphor/gaphor/docs/services.md

 registered with the application and then be used by other services or other objects living within the application.

-Since Gaphor already uses the zope.component adapters, it seems like a good choice to use zope.interface too as starting point for services.

 Each service should implement the Service interface.
 This interface defines one method: